-Students may be permitted to register in reputed online course platforms (SWAYAM/ Cousrera etc.) for those listed as professional electives and are provided with certificate after evaluation of the performance) with prior approval from Mentor, DCC of the department concerned.
+Students may be permitted to register in reputed online course platforms like SWAYAM for those listed as professional electives and are provided with certificate after evaluation of the performance) with prior approval from Mentor, DCC of the department concerned.

 21.3.1.
 Assessment for Online courses